nnesse/glbindify/Readme.md

 Targeting specific versions
 ---------------------------

 By default the generated header file will only expose functions and enums for the minimum version supported by `glbindify`.
-For OpenGL the minimum version is 3.2 core profile, for GLX it is 1.4, and for WGL it is 1.0.
+For OpenGL the minimum version is 3.2 core profile, for GLX it is 1.4, for GLES2 it is 2.0, and for WGL and EGL it is 1.0.
 To access functionality for later versions you must define a macro `GLB_<API>_VERSION` as an integer `(major_version * 10) + minor_version` where `<API>` is the name of the API in all caps.

 Extensions
 ----------